Salman Butt

 In August 2015, bans on Butt and fellow conspirators Mohammad Amir and Mohammad Asif were lifted by the International Cricket Council, allowing them to return to all forms of cricket from 2 September 2015.

-Personal life
+Early life and education

-Butt was born in Lahore to Zulfikar Ali Butt, who runs a farming business, the eldest of three children and grew up in "relative luxury", described by his father as a "practising Muslim who prays five times a day."
+Butt was born in Lahore, into an ethnic Kashmiri family, to Zulfikar Ali Butt, who runs a farming business, the eldest of three children and grew up in "relative luxury", described by his father as a "practising Muslim who prays five times a day."
+He is an alumnus of the Beaconhouse School System.

 When Butt's father divorced his mother and left the home he had to bear the financial responsibilities of his sisters' higher education.

-He's an alumni of the Beaconhouse School System.

-His son Aaliyan Suleman is also a cricketer, in 2022 being named in the Central Punjab’s Whites Under-16 team.
+His son Aaliyan Suleman is also a cricketer, in 2022 being named in the Central Punjab's Whites Under-16 team.

 Cricket career

 Early career

 Butt started in the Under-17s and quickly progressed through Under-19 level, although at that time he was much younger than the age limits suggest, making his senior debut for Lahore Whites in 2000 aged only 15.
 His talent was noticed immediately, which led to him being given a place in the Pakistan A team against England soon after.
 However, instead of rushing straight for the limelight of international cricket, he got his head down and consolidated by playing consistently for his region and the youth teams, until the Pakistan selectors finally drafted him in 2003.